mweitzel/firetower/readme.md

 # Firetower

-## Description

-Simple script to just keep running whatever command you give it.
+A simple script to just keep running whatever command you give it.

 Its a loop, so `firetower "sleep 1"` will just keep going indefinitely.